QMeqGR/qm-maxima/README.txt

            ‘<psi| = a <z+| + b <z-|’.

-   The bra will be represented in Maxima by the row vector ‘[a b]’, where the basis vectors are
+   The bra ‘<psi|’ will be represented in Maxima by the row vector ‘[a b]’, where the basis vectors are

            ‘<z+| = [1 0]’